Cracking Of Stainless Steel Nozzle Sleeve

 Corrosion Assisted Fatigue Cracking Of A 316l Stainless Steel Nozzle Sleeve From A Chemical Processing Vessel

-A cracked nozzle sleeve stub from XXXX Vessel of the proprietary vaporizer system was analyzed to determine the cause of cracking.
+A cracked nozzle sleeve stub from a chemical processing vessel of the proprietary vaporizer system was analyzed to determine the cause of cracking.
 Results indicate axial and circumferential cracks initiated at shallow intergranular corrosion penetrations on the inner diameter (ID) surface and propagated by corrosion assisted fatigue.
 Metallographic examination revealed the presence of shallow intergranular corrosion penetrations in the ID surface of the nozzle sleeve stub.
 These penetrations were filled with corrosion product and were observed throughout the nozzle ID surface.
 The intergranular penetrations are attributed to general corrosive attack rather than stress corrosion cracking (SCC).

 Some of the shallow intergranular penetrations were driven to significant depths due to corrosion fatigue.
 Circumferential corrosion fatigue cracking was mainly driven by thermal stress cycles and corrosion.
 Axial corrosion fatigue was mainly driven by hoop stresses from internal operating pressures and corrosion.

 Energy dispersive x-ray spectrometer (EDS) elemental analysis detected mainly organic residue (carbon and oxygen) stainless steel oxidation corrosion products (chromium and iron oxides) and a trace of chlorine on the opened crack surface and within the corrosion deposits.